Alexis Georgopoulos is a multi-disciplinary artist, composer & producer based in New York.

 His recordings have been released by Mexican Summer, RVNG Intl, Smalltown Supersound, Beats in Space, Emotional Rescue, Type, Geographic North and Opal Tapes.

 His work has been reviewed by The New York Times, NPR, Pitchfork, Libération (FR), and The Guardian (UK).

 He hosts a quarterly radio program for NTS (London, UK),

-His work has also been licensed for commercial use by such clients as Chanel, Bottega Veneta, Apple, Veuve Cliquot, Audemars Piguet, Sonos, and Uniqlo and commissioned for film and dance scores for Jonah BOKAER, the artist Doug AITKEN as well as for podcasts : Not Lost (Pushkin), TED, Airbnb and The Paris Review.
+He has also created commissioned and licensed work for commercial use for clients such as Chanel, Bottega Veneta, Kenzo, Apple, Calvin Klein, Lanvin, Veuve Cliquot, Audemars Piguet, Sonos, and Uniqlo as well as commissioned for film and dance scores for Jonah BOKAER, the artist Doug AITKEN as well as for podcasts : Not Lost (Pushkin), TED, Airbnb and The Paris Review.

 Georgopoulos is also a published writer on art, music and design.
-Interview subjects include the late harpist Alice Coltrane, designer Peter Saville, writer Kodwo Eshun, synth pioneer Suzanne Ciani, and the group Broadcast, among others.
+Interview subjects have included the late harpist Alice Coltrane, Factory designer Peter Saville, Afrofuturist writer Kodwo Eshun, synth pioneer Suzanne Ciani, and the UK group Broadcast, among others.
 His writings have been published internationally in i–D, Sleazenation, V, ANP Quarterly, BOMB, Paper, Tokion, Vice and The Guardian (SF).